develop-me/git-simple/README.md

 # Develop Me Simple Git Exercise

-This repository has been set up for the Git Workshop attendees to have a go working on and committing work to a Git repository.
+This repository has been set up as a simple example to use to practice working on and committing work to a remote Git repository.

 It is a simple [Bootstrap](http://getbootstrap.com/) webpage that has had the [Carousel](http://getbootstrap.com/examples/carousel/) theme applied.